Teemamin/online_cookbook/Test.md

 # TESTING:
 ## User story Test:
-* Landing page: as a user browsing for food recipes: our home page presents the user with enticing slide show of food imgaes, and scrollable recipes with brief captivating descriptions and sample images, when a user clicks on either the image , the description link ot the view recipe button, it will redirect the user to a page that displays the recipe and its full instructions.
+* Landing page: as a user browsing for food recipes: our home page presents the user with enticing slide show of food imgaes, and scrollable recipes with brief captivating descriptions and sample images, when a user clicks on either the image , the description link to the view recipe button, it will redirect the user to a page that displays the recipe and its full instructions.
 * Navigation:
-1. The search functionality: a user that doesn't have patience to scroll through our collections or a user that knows exactly what they are looking for can easily search for our well indexed search feild, which will present the user with the search results based on their input and in the case that the recipe they are searching for is not available: our page will display: "recipe not available"
+1. The search functionality: a user that doesn't have patience to scroll through our collections or a user that knows exactly what they are looking for can easily search for our well indexed search field, which will present the user with the search results based on their input and in the case that the recipe they are searching for is not available: our page will display: "recipe not available"
 2. Login/logout:
-* The site interchangeably displays either login option if there is no user in session or logout option if there is a user in session: when clicked by a user it will display a login page with username input feild,and a small note that indicates to the user to either input their username if they are already registered or click the registration link which will redirect the user to a simple registration page for a basic authentication which checks the name inputed against the username collection in mongodb, if the username doesn't exist: it will register the user, redirect to the home page and flash "successfully registered: Now you can add new recipes!" and if the username already exist: it will redirect the user to the login page and flash "username already exist"
+* The site interchangeably displays either login option if there is no user in session or logout option if there is a user in session: when clicked by a user it will display a login page with username input field,and a small note that indicates to the user to either input their username if they are already registered or click the registration link which will redirect the user to a simple registration page for a basic authentication which checks the name inputed against the username collection in mongodb, if the username doesn't exist: it will register the user, redirect to the home page and flash "successfully registered: Now you can add new recipes!" and if the username already exist: it will redirect the user to the login page and flash "username already exist"
-3. After the user logs in and is in session: the add recipe option in the navigation bar becomes visible and accessible to the user, Add recipe onclick: will redirect a user to a page with form input and summernote wysiwyg API textarea feilds for recipe steps and instuction collection, all input feilds must be filled in order to successfully add a recipe.
+3. After the user logs in and is in session: the add recipe option in the navigation bar becomes visible and accessible to the user, Add recipe onclick: will redirect a user to a page with form input and summernote wysiwyg API textarea fields for recipe steps and instuction collection, all input fields must be filled in order to successfully add a recipe.
 * upon successful recipe addition: the site will redirect to the home page and flash "recipe added successfully!" and the most recent addition shows up at the top of the collections.